bright/new-www/content/jobs/junior-sales-executive.md

 ➟ 20-26 paid days off + Polish bank holidays

-➟ flexible working hours and a possibility of remote work
+➟ flexible working hours and a possibility of hybrid work (partly in the office - Gdańsk and partly from home)

 ➟ MultiSport card and private medical package (Compensa)